evroza/feingkai-frontend-interview/README.md

 ### Setup Instructions

-I had trouble installing it in Ubuntu WSL, I got it working in Windows using Powershell You will need to have node at least version 8 installed
+You will need to have node at least version 8 installed

 All instructions are assuming that you are starting in `/theme` directory